A quick google search can help you to find dozens of articles with a checklist of all the logistical things to take care of before moving abroad:

 5. How do you feel about spending time alone?

 Before I moved abroad I didn’t realize how often I spent surrounded by other people: family, friends, coworkers.
-Even people who enjoy spending time alone find that when they go abroad they stop enjoying it.
+Even people who enjoy spending time alone find that when they go abroad they stop enjoying this alone time.
 A friend of mine ended her experience abroad because as she explained “I like being alone when I CHOOSE to be alone.”
-When you go abroad there will be times when you don’t choose to be alone, and while the loneliness that can accompany this can be difficult to manage, these can also be some of the best moments for self-discovery.
+When you go abroad there will be plenty of times when you don’t choose to be alone.
+While the loneliness that can accompany this can be difficult to manage, these can also be some of the best moments for self-discovery.
 I encourage clients to use tools such as journaling or meditation to help them with this process.
 If you’ve never journaled before, a list of self-discovery or travel related prompts might help to get you started.
-And if you’re new to meditation, many people find Headspace to be best for absolute beginners, but keep in mind that you’ll have to pay a monthly subscription later on.
-At that moment, I highly recommend the app “Insight Timer,” which has a flat fee of a couple of euros and is full of guided meditations with varying topics and lengths.
+And if you’re new to meditation, you might enjoy checking out my introductory blog posts on mindfulness meditation and mindful self-compassion.